twstddev/backbone-gulp/README.md

 # Single page application boilerplate

-This is boilerplate is used for single page applications that work with JSON API on back end.
+This boilerplate is used for single page applications that work with JSON API on back end.

 This boilerplate contains